 What essential oils can you blend with sandalwood essential oil?

 You can mix the following essential oils with sandalwood essential oil:

 How to make sandalwood essential oil at home?

-- Mix the powder with a cup of olive oil and let it sit for a week.
+Purchase sandalwood chips or sandalwood powder online or from health stores.
+If you have purchased sandalwood chips, use a mortar pestle or a coffee bean grinder to crush them.
+Mix the powder with a cup of olive oil and let it sit for a week.
 Keep shaking it occasionally.

+Strain the mixture and push down the sandalwood powder to extract as much oil as possible.
+Store this home-made sandalwood essential oil in a glass bottle (in a cool, dark place).
 Remember that the homemade oil can be as potent as one that you buy from the store – and it can be strong enough to cause allergic reactions.
 Thus, exercise caution.
-Please do a patch test before using.
+Please do a patch test before using it.

 Why is sandalwood essential oil so expensive?